fenomas/noa-examples/README.md

 ### noa dependency:

 The `noa` engine is under active development.
-This module pulls in the latest release (`v0.31.0`), but if you want the lastest stable (probably!) version, change your dependency in `package.json` to:
+This module pulls in the latest release, but if you want the lastest stable (probably!) version, change your dependency in `package.json` to:

 ```json
     "noa-engine": "github:fenomas/noa#develop",